 Once you establish a TDP agreement to purchase a set amount of service credit, payments must be made through payroll deduction only.
 You cannot have possession of the funds and then pass them to the retirement system; funds must pass directly from the employer to the retirement system, per IRS regulations.

 Some employers do not participate in the TDP program or do not allow substitute, part-time, temporary or intermittent employees to use TDP to buy service credit.
 Check with your payroll office to make sure this method is available.

-- Your minimum scheduled deduction must be large enough to pay off your balance, plus any accrued interest, in less than 15 years (based on 21 pay periods a year), and never lower than $50.
-If you are paid on a frequency less than 21 pay periods a year, you will need to increase your payments so that the deduction will ensure a payoff in less than 15 years.
+- Your minimum scheduled deduction must be large enough to pay off your balance, plus any accrued interest, in under 15 years (based on 21 pay periods a year), and never lower than $50.
+If you are paid on a frequency fewer than 21 pay periods a year, you will need to increase your payments so that the deduction will ensure a payoff in under 15 years.

 - Your maximum scheduled deduction should not be larger than your gross compensation less any required deductions like taxes, levies, or garnishments.
 Your payroll officer can help you determine this maximum deduction.

 - You are responsible for making sure that the deductions start on time, are correct, and continue each pay period.

 - A TDP agreement is binding and irrevocable.
 You can't decrease or stop your deduction, even if your financial circumstances change, until your agreement is complete or you terminate employment.

 - You can increase your deduction.
 Once you increase your deduction, it can never be decreased.